Raydivine/RSS-Feed-Reader/README.md

 2. Extract the zip file, and open the exe application

 3. This is the main form which has register RSS Url, the News will be automatic download after you register.
-   You can choose 1 - 3 days for your news time frame.
-Example for 1 day, this reader will only keep today and yesterday's news.
+   You can choose 1 - 3 days for your news time frame, example for 1 day, this reader will only keep today and yesterday's news.
+   You can choose your news refresh period also, example for 10 seconds, this reader will update your news every 10 seconds.

    <img src="https://github.com/Raydivine/RSS-Feed-Reader/blob/master/Documentation/v%201.1/Images/MainScreen.PNG" height="100%" width="100%">